Mokkapps/website/src/content/posts/2018/2018-05-11___my-first-vs-code-extension/index.md

 Big applause to the VS code team for the amazing [documentation](https://code.visualstudio.com/docs/extensions/overview) on how to build your own VS code extension.

 It is really easy to grab one of the example projects or create a new one using [Extension Generator](https://code.visualstudio.com/docs/extensions/yocode) and get started.
-Additionally it is very easy to [run and debug your new extension](https://code.visualstudio.com/docs/extensions/developing-extensions#_running-and-debugging-your-extension).
+Additionally, it is very easy to [run and debug your new extension](https://code.visualstudio.com/docs/extensions/developing-extensions#_running-and-debugging-your-extension).

 Searching through the [Extension API documentation](https://code.visualstudio.com/docs/extensionAPI/overview) I found this method